Ariel-Yu/database-kubernetes/kubernetes/5-security.md

   containers: [{}]
   volumes: [{}]
 ```
-   - The pod will only have the permission to get and list secrets by the rules defined in clusterrole binded with the serviceaccount
+   - The pod will only have the permission to get and list secrets by the rules defined in clusterrole binded with the serviceaccount which the pod is using

-### Network Policy
+### NetworkPolicy

 ```
 apiVersion: networking.k8s.io/v1